-Last updated May 2017
+Last updated June 2021

 Part of the secondhand revolution comes from online selling.
 Mega marketplace eBay pioneered the clicks-for-your-old-kicks (or dresses) concept, and it’s still an option for offloading items.
-You take pics of your garment or bag or whatever, then list it online at a price you determine (more on that later).
+You take pics of your garment or bag or whatever, then list it online at a price you set (more on that later).
 You choose to auction it off to the highest bidder, sell it at a fixed price, or simply ask for the best offer.

 Then there are online resale brokers that work in much the same way as traditional consignment stores.
-At sites like ThredUP, Material World, and the high-end The RealReal, you mail in your items, usually in a prepaid-shipping box or envelope.
-Staffers then evaluate them, decide which ones to consign, photograph and list pieces, and, eventually, pay you when your clothing resells.
-If they don’t accept something you send in, they’ll generally ship the item back to you (some at a cost, others for free).
+At sites like thredUP and high-end TheRealReal, you mail in your items, usually in a prepaid-shipping box or envelope.
+Staffers then evaluate them, decide which ones to consign, photograph and list pieces, and—eventually—pay you when your clothing resells.
+If they don’t accept something you send in, they’ll generally ship the item back to you (some for a price, others for free).
 Items that don’t sell are for the most part donated to charity, but ask if you can possibly get them back.

 Overall, online selling options offer the greatest payout potential, since many of them take a smaller percentage of the sale than physical stores.
 But because the original sale price drives how much cash you’ll get back, look beyond the commission percentage when deciding where to sell.
-The table below reports business policies and commissions for several online options.
+The table below reports business policies and commissions for the major online options.